Updated in november 2020

 A compelling part of the digital marketing strategy for the film has been dedicating almost half of the collateral to the Capital.
 This was used to break the fourth wall and create engagement with die-hard fans, as well as be more experiential.

 The Hunger Games is an excellent example of how to create imaginative content and distribute it to a particular demographic (in this case Millennials and the generation after them).

 3 areas your digital budget MUST be invested in

 Digital marketing budgets are set to rise again in 2015 but where should this extra money be spent?

-Three key areas we identified are measurement, mobile and content promotion.
-Marketers are under pressure to prove digital’s worth (partly because it’s such a measureable channel) and insight must go beyond just Google Analytics.
+Three key areas we identified are: measurement, mobile and content promotion.
+Marketers are under pressure to prove digital’s worth (partly because it’s such a measurable channel) and insight must go beyond just Google Analytics.

 Mobile and content promotion are not new areas but ones that many companies are still weak in.
 Serving the right content in the right format is critical for satisfying new and existing customers.